clux/kubecon2022/source/slides.md

 - [https://kube.rs](https://kube.rs)

 notes:
-- eirik - a maintainer on kube-rs
+- eirik - a maintainer on kube-rs, VofficeHr first time.
 - links, me, sources, slides (under my github), kube-rs has website
 - purpose: quick intro, answer basic what is / future goals, and give a quick ecosystem tour
 - q/a in about 20min time